KennethWhite/CPP_GenericLinkedList/README.md

 # CPP_GenericLinkedList

-A C++ Linked List template class and corresponding unit tests Kenneth White
+A C++ Linked List template class and corresponding unit tests

 CSCD 305 8:00 Spring 18

-Assignment 100 - Putting it all together
+Assignment 4 - Putting it all together

 ### NOTE:
 	As part of the unit tests I intentionally give methods invalid indices, which are caught and thrown from the method.